nilsonholger/bvs/Readme.txt

+UPDATING:
+To update submodules, type './run --update'.
+This will run 'git stash', 'git pull' and 'git stash pop' in the base and submodule directories.
+To ensure it is not messing with your own stashes, it will record where it had to do a 'git stash' and to a 'git stash pop' in those recorded locations only.

 BUILDING:
 To generate Makefiles, type 'cmake .' or '$ENV_OPTS... cmake $CMAKE_OPTS... .'
 for in source builds, or 'cmake $PATH_TO_BVS' for out of source builds (if you